jinhoko/programming-docs/clean-code/chap04-comments.md

 - Codes change, but comments don't most of the times.
 - Rather focus on making clean codes!

+**Intent** and **Why** : comment not expressible with code
+- Especially, the **design** intent and rationale
+- Make your own rules :
+  - Intent : in order to, so that, ..
+  - Reason : because. since, the reaso/rationale is that, ...

 ### Explain with code
 ```java
 if ((employee.flags & HOURLY_FLAG) &&